ECigIntelligence - Planned e-cig usage study provokes battle of words

 He singled out the advocacy group Consumer Advocates for Smoke-Free Alternatives Association (CASAA), which has robustly rebutted his charges.

-Siegel told ECigIntelligence: “We received absolutely no criticism of the proposed study by any e-cigarette companies…The only opposition was from CASAA, undermined the campaign by not merely failing to support it, but by actively opposing it, urging its members not to contribute.
+Siegel told ECigIntelligence: “We received absolutely no criticism of the proposed study by any e-cigarette companies…The only opposition was from CASAA, [which] undermined the campaign by not merely failing to support it, but by actively opposing it, urging its members not to contribute.

 “They don’t want to see a clinical trial conducted on electronic cigarettes.
 Attempting to exert influence on independent researchers to produce more favorable results is deeply unethical and extremely problematic.
 Moreover, this is hypocritical given the e-cigarette community’s rejection of biased research studies produced by tobacco companies and public health professionals.”